tinychainorg/tinychain/docs/realtime-zk-proving-rollup.md

 This might mean that miners can realtime generate proofs of blocks as they mine them.

-1 proof = 24 B
+1 proof = 24 B\
-1 sig = 1 proof
+1 sig = 1 proof\
 Max block size 1MB = 8695 ZK sigs / block

-For reasoning's sake, instead of 8695 txs, let's consider Snarkpack's 8192 proofs, which is pretty close to our maximum number of ZK sigs in a block
+For reasoning's sake, instead of 8695 txs, let's consider Snarkpack's 8192 proofs, which is pretty close to our maximum number of ZK sigs in a block.

-Time to prove 1 block = 8.7s
+Time to prove 1 block = 8.7s\
-Time to verify 1 block's aggregate proof = 163ms
+Time to verify 1 block's aggregate proof = 163ms\
 Size of block aggregated proof ~= 20kB (from paper)

 ## Recursively verifying blocks